tub-rip/dvs_integrator_skeleton/README.md

 Press the space bar to  play / pause the reproduction of the bag.
 Event messages are accumulated in the subscriber of dvs_integrator, to avoid losing events for the reconstruction.

-In another terminal open the dynamic reconfigure and play around with the parameter(s) in the window named `dvs_integrator`
+In another terminal open the dynamic reconfigure and play around with the parameter(s) in the window named `dvs_integrator_one`

 	rosrun rqt_reconfigure rqt_reconfigure